 1 tin sweetcorn, drained

 2 tins baked beans (whichever brand you like)

 4 bell peppers, core removed and chopped

 In a food processor or by hand, chop the onion, celery and carrot to a small dice.
 In a large pot, heat a hug of olive oil over medium heat, then add the chopped vegetables with a pinch of salt and pepper.
 Cook, stirring often, for about ten minutes or until soft.

 Meanwhile, finely chop the fresh chilli, garlic and coriander stalks.
 (A quick blitz in the food processor will do the trick.)
 Add to the pot and cook for another minute or so.
 Add the meat with a big pinch of salt and pepper, and cook, stirring often, until no longer pink.

-Bring to a bubble, then turn the heat down and let simmer for 1 – 3 hours (the longer the better), stirring occasionally.
-Taste for seasoning and adjust if necessary, then serve with your chosen starch and toppings.
+Bring to a bubble, then turn the heat down and let simmer for 2 – 3 hours (the longer the better), uncovered, stirring occasionally.
+Taste for seasoning and adjust – you may have to add quite a bit more salt – then serve with your chosen carb and toppings.

 Make ahead: Cool completely then ladle portions into freezer bags.
 Freeze for up to 3 months.
 Defrost, then reheat until piping hot.